Presheaves of symmetric tensor categories and nets of C*-algebras: Introduction.

+In Section \ref{sec_nets} we recall the notions of precosheaf (net bundle) and presheaf (presheaf bundle) over a poset $K$ with fibres in a category ${\bf C}$ (see \cite{RRV07}: as for \sC precosheaves, the term \emph{bundle} indicates that the structure morphisms are isomorphisms).
+We illustrate the equivalence between the category of net bundles with fibres in ${\bf C}$ and the one of representations on ${\bf C}$ of the homotopy group $\pi_1(K)$, realized by assigning to the given net bundle its holonomy representation (Theorem \ref{thm_NET00}).
+Then we introduce the notion of \emph{gauge action} of a group net bundle $\efG$ on a precosheaf, see (\ref{eq_GA00}).
+Finally, we consider presheaves of categories and prove that for any presheaf $\efS$ there is a canonical presheaf bundle with category of sections isomorphic to the one of $\efS$ (Prop.\ref{prop.NET1}).

+In Section \ref{sec_end} we give the above-mentioned classification of \sC net bundles $\efA$ with fibre $\mO_G$ and characterize those that admit solutions $\efF$ of (\ref{eq.03}).
+These results are also stated in terms of duality between presheaves of symmetric tensor categories and group net bundles.

+In Section \ref{sec_CCS} we prove a Tannaka duality for the category of sections of $\efS$ (Theorem \ref{thm.dual}).
+Other results are those concerning the holonomy representation (\ref{eq.02}), see Theorem \ref{thm.hol}, and the non-abelian cocycle defined by a section of $\efS$ (Theorem \ref{thm.gerbe}).

-The appendix contains an introduction to flat and locally constant bundles with fibres in the topological category ${\bf C}$, that form a non-full subcategory, denoted by ${\bf lc}(M,{\bf C})$, of the one of locally trivial bundles on $M$ with fibres in ${\bf C}$.
-Making use of the holonomy representation we show that ${\bf lc}(M,{\bf C})$ is equivalent to the category of net bundles on $\Delta$ with fibres in ${\bf C}$.
+The appendix contains an introduction to flat and locally constant bundles with fibres in the category ${\bf C}$, that form a non-full subcategory, denoted by ${\bf lc}(M,{\bf C})$, of the one of locally trivial bundles on $M$ with fibres in ${\bf C}$.
+Making use of the holonomy representation, we illustrate how ${\bf lc}(M,{\bf C})$ is equivalent to the category of net bundles over $\Delta$ with fibres in ${\bf C}$.